usexfg/fuego-explorer/README.md

-# XFG ChainXplorer
-Block Explorer for Fango cryptocurrency
+# XFG Block Explorer

-Runs on data from your fandomgold dæmon node.
+Runs on data from your fandomgold node dæmon.
 Should be ready to go for use on web servers (AWS, Digital Ocean)

 Start your Fango dæmon using command: